 - It protects against Type I error (false significance) at something close to the stated level.
 That is, if nothing is really going on, significant effects will be falsely detected at the 0.05 level not much more than 5% of the time. - The power of the test is reasonably good.
-At the very least, power (the probability of correctly rejecting the null hypothesis) increases when the relationship between independent variable and dependent variable becomes stronger, and also increases with the sample size, approaching one as the sample size approaches infinity for any non-zero relationship between variables.
+At the very least, power (the probability of correctly rejecting the null hypothesis) increases when the relationship between explanatory variable and response variable becomes stronger, and also increases with the sample size, approaching one as the sample size approaches infinity for any non-zero relationship between variables.

-For the one-way analysis of variance (and for factorial1 ANOVA in general) if the assumption of equal variances holds but the normal assumption does not, the test is robust for large samples.
-The rough rule would be n = 20 to 25 for each group, though for data that are sufficiently non-normal, an arbitrarily large sample might be required.
+For the one-way analysis of variance (and for factorial ANOVA in general) if the assumption of equal variances holds but the normal assumption does not, the test is robust for large samples.
+The rough rule would be n=20 to 25 for each group, though for data that are sufficiently non-normal, an arbitrarily large sample might be required.
 If the equal variances assumption is violated, then the test is robust for large samples if the sample sizes for each group are approximately equal.
 Here, the meaning of "large" is murky.

-Analysis of variance The word analysis means to take apart or split up, and in the analysis of variance, variation in the dependent variable is split into two components: variation of the data values that is explained by the independent variable (Sum of Squares Between groups), and variation that is left unexplained (Sum of Squares Within groups).
+Analysis of variance The word analysis means to take apart or split up, and in the analysis of variance, variation in the response variable is split into two components: variation of the data values that is explained by the explanatory variable (Sum of Squares Between groups), and variation that is left unexplained (Sum of Squares Within groups).
 Here's how it goes.

-Suppose we want to predict the value of a dependent variable, without using any independent variables yet.
+Suppose we want to predict the value of a response variable, without using any explanatory variables yet.
 The best prediction (in the sense of least squares) is the sample mean.
-Subtract the sample mean from each dependent variable value, and we obtain a set of deviations representing errors of prediction.
+Subtract the sample mean from each response variable value, and we obtain a set of deviations representing errors of prediction.
 Squaring these deviations to remove the sign and adding them up yields a measure of the total variation in the sample data.
 We call it the Total Sum of Squares, or SSTO.

-The total sum of squares is the total amount of variation in the dependent variable.
+The total sum of squares is the total amount of variation in the response variable.
 It is what any potential predictor would seek to explain.
 Here, the word "explain" really means "reduce."
 To the extent that the total squared error of prediction around a predictor is less than SSTO, the predictor is effective.
-It has "explained" part of the variation in the dependent variable - at least in the sense of taking care of it.
+It has "explained" part of the variation in the response variable - at least in the sense of taking care of it.

-Now consider a categorical independent variable as a predictor of the dependent variable.
+Now consider a categorical explanatory variable as a predictor of the response variable.
 This variable (which could be either an experimental treatment or an existing variable that is merely assessed, like breed of dog) subdivides the cases into two or more groups.
-Now, if you want to predict the dependent variable, you would use the group mean rather than the overall mean.
-For example, if you want to predict the amount of food eaten by an Irish wolfhound, you would use the mean consumption of the Irish wolfhounds in your sample, not the mean consumption of all the dogs combined.

-1The term "factor" is another term for categorical independent variable.
-Factorial research designs imply analyses with one or more categorical independent variables, usually more than one.
+1The term "factor" is another term for categorical explanatory variable.
+Factorial research designs imply analyses with one or more categorical explanatory variables, usually more than one.